Note on asymptotic symmetry of massless scalar field at null infinity: Hamiltonian charges

 where $H$ is Hamiltonian that we calculate in usual manner

-Because Hamiltonian is obtained when integrating over Cauchy surface, and $v=const$ is Cauchy surface only when $v$ goes to infinity, rest of analysis is valid only in immediate vicinity of $J^+$.
-Consistency condition of the constraint
+Because Hamiltonian is obtained when integrating over a Cauchy surface, and $v=const$ is a Cauchy surface only when $v$ goes to infinity, the rest of analysis is valid only in immediate vicinity of $J^+$.
+The consistency condition of the constraint

 gives the solution for multiplier $\Lambda$ up to arbitrary $u$ independent function.
-Presence of arbitrary function means that there is first class constraint hidden in the second class constraint $\psi$.
-Alternative way to see that there is first class constraint hidden among the second class is by looking at the presence of zero mode in $\Omega$(v,x,x'), see \cite{12}.
-Eigenvalue equation takes form
+The presence of an arbitrary function means that there is first-class constraint hidden in the second-class constraint $\psi$.
+An alternative way to see that there is first-class constraint hidden among the second class is by looking for the presence of a zero mode in $\Omega$(v,x,x'), see \cite{12}.
+The eigenvalue equation takes form

-and $k(x)$ is zero mode iff it does not depend on $u$.
+and $k(x)$ is a zero mode if and only if it does not depend on $u$.